 No one except PSE is considering what’s in the best interest for classified.

 WEA is standing in the way of health insurance relief for thousands of school staff and teachers.
-Unlike Public School Employees of Washington, which represents 26,000 classified employees across that state, WEA has a financial interest in keeping K-12 health insurance status quo.
+Unlike Public School Employees of Washington, which represents over 30,000 classified employees across that state, WEA has a financial interest in keeping K-12 health insurance status quo.

 They use scare tactics and misinformation to avoid losing control over the state’s education health insurance system.